Desmond Hutchinson

+Hutchinson was born in South Dublin.
 He was educated at Trinity College, Dublin and ordained in 1946.
-After a curacy in Maryborough he was a chaplain to the Mission to Seamen.
+After a curacy in Maryborough, he was a chaplain to the Mission to Seamen in Trinidad.
 He held incumbencies at Rathcormac, Clonmel, Kerricurrihy, Blackrock and Moviddy.

+In 1995, he was killed in an auto collision, along with Canon Leslie Clarke and his wife, Phyllis Clarke, while returning from a funeral.
+Hutchinson's wife, Olive, who had been driving, suffered minor injuries when their car collided with a lorry at the junction to Innishannon Bridge over the River Bandon in County Cork.